Core Drum Rotation Speed

 Coring Drum Segments

 All coring drum segments are essentially a matrix which is impregnated with synthetic diamonds.
-As the bit is driven into the sub straight the segments grind away the material being cut.
-Obviously in a keyhole environment we are often cutting through two very different materials: asphalt and concrete.
-The asphalt cutting creates slurry that is very abrasive, and contrary to common sense, even though asphalt is a softer material than concrete it will be more abrasive on the segments than that of concrete slurry.Utilicor, through years of in-field testing, has developed a segment that provides its end users with the best of both worlds.
-Our ProCor coring drums are equipped to handle both asphalt and concrete and will provide quick and efficient core cutting action with extended drum life.
+As the bit is driven into the substrate the segments grind away the material being cut.
+In a keyhole environment we are often cutting through two very different materials: asphalt and concrete.
+The asphalt cutting creates a slurry that is very abrasive.
+Thus, even though asphalt is a softer material than concrete, it will be more abrasive on the segments than that of a concrete slurry.
+Utilicor, through years of in-field testing, has developed a segment that provides its end users with the best of both worlds.
+Our ProCor coring drums are equipped to handle both asphalt and concrete and will provide quick and efficient core cutting action with an extended drum life.
 This results in more cuts per drum and reduced cost per core cut.

 Feed and Speed

 Feed and speed are the two variables the core cutter has to keep in mind when cutting a core.
 The optimal rates will differ depending on what you are cutting through.
 With this in mind, all of Utilicor’s equipment comes with a feed gauge and a rotational pressure gauge.
-Due to our equipments ability to isolate the pressure of the coring drum to the cutting action, we look for 500-700 PSI of down pressure and 800 – 1200 PSI of rotational back pressure on the drum.
+Due to our equipment’s ability to isolate the pressure of the coring drum to the cutting action, we look for 500-700 PSI of down pressure and 800 – 1200 PSI of rotational back pressure on the drum.
 This will result in a penetration rate of approximately 1 inch per minute, through asphalt, concrete or composite roadways and sidewalks.
 If you are taking longer than this, one or more parts of your cutting equation need to be adjusted.

 Water for drum cooling and slurry removal

 Core drums can be formulated to “dry” cut, but in the keyhole process we recommend always using water to cool, lubricate and clear the slurry away which is created by the cutting action, and keep the dust controlled.
-How much water is proper amount?
+How much water is the proper amount?
 Utilicor recommends a ratio of approximately 1 gallon per 1 inch of core cutting.
 Too much water will clear away all the slurry too quickly, and it’s that slurry that helps to expose the new diamonds in the segment during the coring process.
 Too little water will result in a thick slurry that will cause to cores getting stuck inside the core barrel.
 Adjust your water flow to keep the kerf area clear, but not so much that you flood the street.
 As a rule of thumb, for a 10″ thick core, look to use about 10 gallons of water.

 Coring Completion

 As you core it is impossible to “see” when you are through the roadway or sidewalk.
-But there are a number of “tricks” of the trade that will help you best guess when to stop cutting.
-The down side of coring beyond the depth of the sub straight is the likelihood of the core becoming stuck inside the drum.
-More debris will be created as you cut through the loose dirt below the pavement, and that may get jammed up inside the barrel, causing the core to become wedged.We have five senses, and you will use a few of them to tell when it’s time to stop coring and check that your core is ready to be extracted.
+But there are a number of tricks of the trade that will help you best guess when to stop cutting.
+The down side of coring beyond the depth of the substrate is the likelihood of the core becoming stuck inside the drum.
+More debris will be created as you cut through the loose dirt below the pavement, and that may get jammed up inside the barrel, causing the core to become wedged.
+We have five senses, and you will use a few of them to tell when it’s time to stop coring and check that your core is ready to be extracted.

 Sound: